How the Journey Started

 Big Name Actors

-I was star struck by the number of big name actors that I worked with on the set.
-Since I was an extra, I didn’t interact with them and I knew that I was better off staying out of their way.
-Many actors were famous at the the time of the film while many others rose to prominence later in their careers.
-Some of the big names were John Cusack, Woody Harrelson, Sean Penn, George Clooney, Nick Nolte, John Travolta……..
+I was starstruck by the number of big-name actors I had the chance to work with on set.
+Since I was just an extra, I knew better than to interact with them and preferred to stay out of their way.
+Many of these actors were already well-known at the time, while others went on to become major stars later in their careers.
+Some of the big names included John Cusack, Woody Harrelson, Sean Penn, George Clooney, Nick Nolte, and John Travolta, among others…

 John Cusack and I

-I was in scenes with some of the big actors, however I didn’t interact with them.
-In one scene I sat with Dash Mihok with a cigarette in my mouth while he played guitar.
-In the background John Cusack and Nick Nolte walked by.
+I was in scenes with some of the big-name actors, but I didn’t interact with them much.
+In one scene, I sat with Dash Mihok, cigarette in hand, while he played guitar.
+In the background, I watched as John Cusack and Nick Nolte walked by.

-Not all of the actors were nice to the extras.
-John Cusack was a nice guy.
-I have been a fan of John Cusack ever since his 80’s era highschool movies so I decided to ask him for a photo, which he graciously allowed.
-Later I bumped into him one night at a beach bonfire while he was fighting with his girlfriend and after she took off in a fit of anger, he stayed back to chat with me about the movie and we shared a beer together.
-Woody Harrelson was known for playing catch with the extras and smoking marijuana with them.
-Sean Penn wasn’t as nice however and he threatened to have his bodyguard punch me out if I took his photo when I met him at a bar in Port Douglas.
+Not all of the actors were friendly to the extras.
+John Cusack was a really nice guy.
+I’ve been a fan of his since his ’80s high school movies, so I decided to ask him for a photo, and he graciously agreed.
+Later, I ran into him one night at a beach bonfire.
+He was having a heated argument with his girlfriend, and after she stormed off, he stayed behind to chat with me about the movie, and we shared a beer together.
+Woody Harrelson, on the other hand, was known for playing catch with the extras and even smoking marijuana with us.
+Sean Penn, however, wasn’t as kind.
+When I met him at a bar in Port Douglas and tried to take his photo, he threatened to have his bodyguard punch me out.

 Nick Nolte speaking with Director, Terrence Malick